Chapter 26:

 That’s all.

-Just like their journey before, David and Rebecca sat in silence that was only broken by the quiet sounds of them eating.
-David had asked Nate if they could have their food in their bedroom that evening.
+Just like their journey, David and Rebecca sat in a silence that was only broken by the quiet sounds of them eating.

-It’s not much of a barrier but, if someone were to try and get in, it would at least slow them down and make enough noise to wake me up, David thought.
-It also means that Rebecca would have a harder time trying to sneak out of the room if she tried to.
-We have an en-suite toilet in the room, so she can’t use that as an excuse either.
+It’s not much a barrier, but it’d slow down an intruder and make enough noise to wake us up.
+It also makes it harder for Rebecca to sneak out if she tried to.
+We have an ensuite toilet, so she can’t use that as an excuse either.

-Even with the Raven keeping an eye out for threats outside on the roof, David didn’t want to take any chances, not when his safety was at risk.
+Even with the Raven on the roof, David didn’t take any chances when it came to his safety.

-He was hundreds of miles from his generals, the Machai and the undead soldiers and, while David was confident in his own strength, he didn’t know how strong the adventurers or soldiers in the village were.
+He was hundreds of miles from his castle, his generals and his soldiers.
+He might have been confident in his own strength, but he didn’t know how strong the adventurers and soldiers in the village were.

-While it was highly unlikely that Rebecca would try to betray David, he didn’t know if Rebecca had deemed her life and those of her servants as necessary sacrifices to save Black Port.
+While it was highly unlikely that Rebecca would betray David, he didn’t know if Rebecca deemed her life and those of her servants as necessary sacrifices to save Black Port.

-“Lady Rebecca, before you retire, I wish to go over the plan once more before the morning,” David said.
+“Lady Rebecca, before you retire, I wish to go over the plan once more before the morning.”

 Please don’t show me such a sad expression, Rebecca.